influxdata/docs-v2/content/influxdb/v2.2/visualize-data/variables/create-variable.md

     {{< nav-icon "settings" >}}

 2. Select the **Variables** tab.
+3. Click the **{{< icon "plus" >}} Create Variable** drop-down menu and select **New Variable**.
+4. In the window that appears:
-3. Enter a name for your variable.
+   - Enter a name for your variable.
-4. Select your variable type.
+   - Select your variable type.
 For details on each type, see [Variable types](/influxdb/v2.2/visualize-data/variables/variable-types/).
-5. Enter the appropriate variable information.
+   - Enter the appropriate variable information based on the variable type.
-6. Click **Create**.
+6. Click **Create Variable**.

 ## Import a variable
 InfluxDB lets you import variables exported from InfluxDB in JSON format.